 ABOUT THE INITIATIVE

-The Students Taking Ownership Mentoring Project (S.T.O.M.P.) is a countywide prevention program designed to combat all forms of violence before it begins by employing a comprehensive faith-based model to transform culture strategically.
+The Students Taking Ownership Mentoring Project (S.T.O.M.P.) is a countywide prevention program designed to combat all forms of violence before it begins by employing a comprehensive faith-based model to transform culture holistically.
 Anticipated outcomes will positively impact youth grades 5 -12, their families, and, ultimately, the community.

 Services will be offered in a safe and productive environment (S.T.O.M.P.
 Safe HUB) where participating youth and their families will be encouraged to be introspective, empowered to lead, and equipped to address the mental, social, and economic triggers that attribute to violent behaviors.

 Four youth-led community incubators will educate and empower Ambassador Leaders to raise the awareness of issues that affect their communities and enable them to facilitate deliberate action plans and strategic solutions to deter violence

 Each quadrant will provide evidence-based and data-driven programs and services by trauma-informed community C.A.E.
 Champion Leaders.
 Community champion leaders provide consistent mentorship, advocacy, and arts-infused curriculum to encourage positive emotional, spiritual, and social development participants, and proven support systems.

 S.T.O.M.P. has four overarching project goals to address the identified risk factors associated with violence.

 The project goals are:

 to break the cycles of adversity through skills development, recovery support services, reverse and peer group mentoring, arts-infused learning experiences, and an efficient, holistic, interconnected system of care for youth and their families; and

 The anticipated outcomes of the program will be realized over six phases.
 The success of those outcomes will be measured by several evaluation methods including self-evaluation surveys, interviews, forms, and forms over time, against a pre-determined set of criteria (Key Performance Indicators (KPIs).
 Participants that graduate from the program are assessed on a semi-annual basis.